NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

    * What is the current dump frequency?

-Set the dump frequency to 6 hours.  :guilabel:`Run` the model.
+Set the dump frequency to 1 day.  :guilabel:`Run` the model.

 .. admonition:: Question

    * How much time was spent in ``DUMPCTL``?

-Set the dump frequency to 1 hour. :guilabel:`Run` the model.
+Set the dump frequency to 6 hour. :guilabel:`Run` the model.

 .. admonition:: Question